wavesplatform/waves-lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

     java -version
     ```

-    If you see in the output the version is such as below or higher, you can move to the next step.<br>
+    If you see in the output the version is such as below or higher, you can move to the next step:<br>

     ```
     java version "1.8.0_201"